 By Brooke Miller, Content Creator at GACX

-My husband and I just bought our first home.
-Besides our new strict budget (including having our fridge consist primarily of frozen pizza), our biggest dread: moving.
+I remember when my parents built their current home.
+Besides their stricter budget (including having our fridge consist primarily of frozen pizza), the biggest dread: moving.

 Blood, sweat, and tears go into moving: figuring out what was in what box, rearranging the couch fifteen times, and then sleeping on the floor for the first few days.
 However, one specific thing put a smile on my face.

-Instead of carrying a box of books alone, my husband would pick up the other side, lightening the load.
+Instead of carrying a box of books alone, my sister, mom, or dad would pick up the other side, lightening the load.
 Then the couch.
-Then the record player.
+Then the bean-bag chair.
 Helping each other with heavy items seems obvious.
 But as we continued to move, we ended up helping each other with each load, even the light ones.
 We were simply enjoying each other’s company, working as a team, and being effective.
 And we then rewarded ourselves with a frozen pizza cooked in our new oven.

 Similarly, New Covenant Missions and Biglife, two GACX members, “carry the couch” together when working in Africa.